Menopause Insomnia

 Understanding Menopause and Sleep Disturbances

-Furthermore, these disruptions can lead to persistent sleep problems, affecting your cardiovascular health, immune health and leading to worsening hot flushes, brain fog and menopause weight gain.
+Furthermore, these disruptions can lead to persistent sleep problems, affecting your cardiovascular health, immune health, hot flush severity, brain fog and menopause weight gain.

 The Importance of Deep Sleep